What's Dog Dominance Theory?

 Luckily, better, more extensive studies conducted on wolves in a natural setting revealed a totally different perspective.
 Wolf expert David Mech provided significant contributions by observing a pack of wolves in 1986 on Ellesmere Island, Canada.
 These wolves in a natural setting behaved in a totally different way compared to Shenkel's captive wolves.
 Mech soon noticed that the pack of wolves behaved more like a family unit composed by a breeding pair and its offspring.
 Mech, therefore, compared Schenkel's captivity studies as the equivalent of studying humans in refugee camps.
 This, along with the publication of Karen Pryor's book "Don't shoot the dog" and the APDT's promotion of reward-based training seemed temporarily put to rest the "alpha wolf" dominance theory.

-However, a resurgence in dominance theory was later observed with the airing of Cesar Millan's "The Dog Whisper" show.
+However, a resurgence in dominance theory was later observed with the airing of Cesar Millan's "The Dog Whisperer" show.
 Dog behavior was once again based on wolf behavior along with the belief that dogs were constantly attempting to attain the 'alpha dominant role".
-The show though soon obtained loads of criticism for its from acclaimed dog trainers, respected behaviorists and dog owners.
-The website 'Beyond Cesar Millan" was founded so to educate people about his methods, and in 2012, TV host Alan Titchmarsh confronted him for his barbaric methods.
+The show though soon obtained loads of criticism from acclaimed dog trainers, respected behaviorists and dog owners.
+The website 'Beyond Cesar Millan" was founded so to educate people about his methods, and in 2012, TV host Alan Titchmarsh confronted Cesar for his barbaric methods.

 "Dominant dog" Using my Credit Card to go on a Shopping Spree Online